CANINE NUTRITION COACH

 Without intervention, eclampsia progresses rapidly, leading to coma seizures and, in severe cases, death.
 The risk is not just to your girl; but also her puppies depend on her for nourishment and care, so their survival is at stake too.
 It is absolutely not something to risk.

-heard of "Piss poor planning..."?
+Heard of "Piss poor planning..."?

 Proper calcium supplementation is vital to prevent eclampsia in nursing dogs.
 To ensure your dog's safety and well-being, it's crucial you do plenty of reading and create a calcium supplementation plan ready for post whelp and have the correct.
 Or if you are concerned, talk to a knowledgeable breeding nutritionist (like myself).